Email & Collaboration Threat Protection

 Key Points

-• The key to staying one step ahead of cyber adversaries is for security professionals to incorporate AI capabilities into their multi-layered defense strategy.
+• The key to staying one step ahead of cyber adversaries is for cybersecurity professionals to incorporate artificial intelligence into their multi-layered defense strategy.

 • They also need to continually evaluate their environment and the AI cybersecurity solutions they deploy because the threat landscape continually changes and evolves.